rancher/opni-docs/docs/installation/opni/backends.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-An observability backend is where observability data is sent and for storage and querying.
+An observability backend is where observability data is sent for storage and querying.
 Backends are configured in the Opni Management UI.
 You can currently create the following backends:

 :::note